Kyosuke Himuro

 Kyosuke Himuro (氷室 京介, Himuro Kyōsuke) is a former Japanese musician and singer-songwriter.
-He was lead vocalist of the rock band Boøwy from 1981 to 1988.
-After the band disbanded he started a successful solo career, becoming one of Japan's best-selling artists.
-In 2003, HMV Japan ranked Himuro at number 76 on their list of the 100 most important Japanese pop acts.
+He was the lead vocalist of the rock band Boøwy from 1981 to 1988.
+After the band disbanded, he went on to have a successful solo career, becoming one of Japan's best-selling artists, with 16.25 million sales.
+In 2003, HMV ranked Himuro at No. 76 on their list of the 100 most important Japanese pop acts.
 He currently lives in Los Angeles, California.